pikarpov-LANL/Sapsan/docs/joss/paper.md

 how each of these is achieved.

-The idea behind Sapsan's approach is simple - organization of workflow within experiments which encapsulate data preparation and optimization \& training leading to a ready-to-go model, which can be represented by three respective modules (Fig.1).
+The idea behind Sapsan's approach is simple - organization of workflow within experiments which encapsulate data preparation and optimization \& training leading to a ready-to-go model.
+This can be represented by three respective modules, wrapping them in Docker for reproducibility, as shown in Figure 1.
 Now, let's consider a physical context in which we are working.
 In particular, let's take the example of turbulence subgrid modeling, e.g. a model to predict turbulent behavior at the under-resolved simulation scales.